emk/toyos-rs/crates/cpuio/README.md

 # `cpuio`: Rust wrapper for `inb`, `outb`, etc., instructions

+**WARNING: The interface to the low-level `outb`, `outw` and `outl` functions has changed to match Linux.
+Please reverse the order of arguments to these three functions.**

 This library is intended to be run on bare metal, and it only depends on the `core` library.